satyamnegi/userAppUI/README.md

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to [http://localhost:4200/](http://localhost:4200/).
 The app will automatically reload if you change any of the source files.

 ## Running Application Process

+* As a next step i would be deploying this app too into cloud but for now you have to download and install the same.
-* After runnign the application hit the `http://localhost:4200/` url and you will see a login page.
+* After running the application hit the [http://localhost:4200/](http://localhost:4200/) url and you will see a login page.
 * Login with embl as username and password too after which you will be redirected to home page having list of users.
 * From here you can add users by using add button, see list of users by using see users button and do other operations like update and delete the users.
 * At last their is logout button too after finishing all stuffs.
 Enjoy.!